lumeland/lume.land/plugins/og_images.md

 ## Description

-This plugin creates automatically images with the content of your pages.
+This plugin automatically creates images with the content of your pages.
 It works great combined with [metas](./metas.md) plugin to create Open Graph meta tags.

-The library [Satori](https://github.com/vercel/satori) is used to generate the SVG images (that are then converted to PNG with [Sharp](https://sharp.pixelplumbing.com/)).
+[Satori](https://github.com/vercel/satori) is used to generate the SVG images (that are then converted to PNG with [Sharp](https://sharp.pixelplumbing.com/)).
 The URL of the image generated is saved in the `metas.image` variable, so it's detected by `metas` plugin (that